 Student:

 Name

-Advisor, Chair of Committee: Name
+Advisor, Chair of Committee: Name -

 Discussed on (day/mo/yr)

+Accepted by

-Accepted by Nama/Cianatu
+Accepted by Name/Signature

-Name/Signatu re

-Nama/Signatu

-Name/Signatu re

-Name/Signatu re

-warrie, Signatu

-Δdditional sign atures (optional)

-Auditional Sign atares (optional)
+Name/Signature

+Name/Signature

+Additional signatures (ontional)

+Additional Signatures , (Optional)

 While logic places the Preliminary Paper prior to the Prospectus Defense, early deadlines for major grants and other timing constraints will occasionally be considered for reversing the order of these exams.
 A petition to the Graduate Committee is required.
 (See 'Petitions" under Departmental Procedures and Policies).
 Students should keep in mind that the Grad School expects them to file for candidacy along with examiners' report of the Prospectus Defense.